yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 Flashing may take over a minute or more.
 After that you can use {{{reboot}}} to start !OpenWrt.

 = Restoring original firmware =
 To restore the original firmware a serial console is required.
 You can use TFTP for the original images.
-It seems CFEs TFTP client will only read 4194304 bytes from the TFTP server.
+It seems CFE's TFTP client will only read 4194304 bytes from the TFTP server.
 To get around the 4MB limit, we can split larger images into smaller chunks and then use the -offset flag to flash the parts.

  * boot the router normally and wipe !OpenWrt with
  {{{